Burgholzhausen vor der Höhe: Cultural Environment

 Since 1948 an amateur theater club - named Burgspielschar Burgholzhausen e.
 V. - exists in the suburb of Burgholzhausen, which is playing yearly at the open air theater "Alte Burg" (in summertime) and at the community centre in Köppern (in wintertime).
-In 2023 the club celebrates its 75th anniversary and will present a play for adults and another for children at the open air theater in summer.
+In 2023 the club celebrated its 75th anniversary and presented a play for adults and another for children at the open air theater in summer.

 Sport

 The biggest sports club in the suburb is the TV 1893 e.
 V. Burgholzhausen with its divisions for aikido, football, athletics, table tennis, gymnastics and volleyball.
 On 30 March 1977 the local tennis club - named TC Burgholzhausen 1977 - was founded.
 In direct neighborhood resides the Schützenverein 1954 e.
 V. Burgholzhausen (shooting club).
 Furthermore, a bowling club - named Holzfäller-Burgholzhausen - and an equestrian club named Westernreitclub City Slickers Burgholzhausen exist in Burgholzhausen.

 Traffic

 Along the railway line Friedberg-Friedrichsdorf exists the railway station Burgholzhausen.
 The railway line was opened in 1901 and is now integrated into the Rhein-Main-Verkehrsverbund.